mnansary/Triton-TRTLLM-LLama3.1-8b-Instruct-A6000-docker/README.md

 | | `--multiple_profiles` | `enable` | Creates multiple optimization profiles, which can improve performance for inputs of varying lengths. |

-Once the build is complete, you can leave the interactive container:
+Once the build is complete, you can leave the interactive container: The reason to leave the container is to keep it clean from the heavy TensorRT-LLM repo.
 ```bash
 # Inside container:
 exit